verticalsoftware/vertical-pipelines/README.md

 1. Dependencies can be introduced into the middleware components at startup (once) via the constructor.
 2. Dependencies can be provided to the `Invoke`/`InvokeAsync` (per activity cycle).

-Providing dependencies to middleware components at startup involves (1) adding to the constructor signature, and (2) providing the services when building the pipeline.
+Providing dependencies to middleware components at startup involves (1) adding to the constructor signature of the middleware, and (2) providing the services when building the pipeline.

 ```csharp
 // Extend constructors with service dependencies that will be provided once